About the North Wales Jamaica Society

 The North Wales Jamaica Society was established September 2011 with a Constitution as a Small Charity.
 Each year the Steering Group have reviewed and updated the original aims and ojects of the organisation.

-After doing a brilliant job since NWJS was set up, John Wyer feels it is now time to move on, so thanks are given to John for all his efforts and the activities he has led to celebrate Jamaican music here in North Wales.
+After doing a brilliant job since NWJS was set up, John Wyer felt he wanted to move on, so thanks are given to John for all his efforts and the activities he has led to celebrate BHM and Jamaican music here in North Wales.

 The Objects for the NWJS in 2018 were:

 1 To support the development of Black History Cymru 365 and the annual activities of Black History Month (October) each year in North Wales

 2 To actively develop musical links between the reggae musicians, sounds and fans in North Wales and Jamaican musicians